 All-new interior styling is more carlike than the Tahoe or Suburban and, on the High Country trim, has many premium qualities.
 The outgoing Traverse's interior didn't feel nearly 10 years old thanks to updates along the way, but the new styling is a big step up and its higher-quality materials make it a nicer place to be.

-Gone is the outdated multimedia system, replaced with a 7- or 8-inch touchscreen with Apple CarPlay and Android Auto for mirroring smartphone apps like navigation and streaming music to the Traverse's media screen.
+Gone is the outdated multimedia system, replaced with a 7- or 8-inch touchscreen infotainment system with Apple CarPlay and Android Auto for mirroring smartphone apps like navigation and streaming music to the Traverse's media screen.
 The media screen itself raises out of the console to reveal a hidden storage cubby.

 Chevrolet opened up the center console with an additional storage cubby forward of the gear selector that also houses available wireless charging.
 The new dial is a traction management system that adjusts vehicle settings for varying road conditions.

 Rear styling is squared like the front and profile, creating a boxlike shape, unlike the outgoing Traverse that had a rounded design more similar to a minivan.
-Functionally, we've always likened the Traverse to a minivan more so than competitors because of its huge size compared with a Toyota Highlander, Ford Explorer or Honda Pilot, but its bolder styling makes that connection a little harder to make for 2018.
+Functionally, we've always likened the Traverse to a minivan more so than competitors because of its huge size and cargo space compared with a Toyota Highlander, Ford Explorer or Honda Pilot, but its bolder styling makes that connection a little harder to make for 2018.